Warning notification:Warning

 Amniocentesis

-Amniocentesis involves inserting a needle into your tummy during an ultrasound scan and taking a small sample of the fluid (“amniotic fluid”) that surrounds your baby.
+Amniocentesis involves inserting a needle into your tummy during an ultrasound scan.
+A small sample is taken of the amniotic fluid that surrounds your baby.
 This can be used to test your baby for chromosomal and genetic conditions.

-The test is usually done after 16 weeks of pregnancy and is highly accurate.
+The test is usually done after 15 weeks of pregnancy and is very accurate.

-It can up to 2 to 3 weeks to get the full results.
-But some maternity hospitals can get results after a few days.
+It can take up to 2 to 3 weeks to get the full results.

 Your obstetrician or specialist midwife will talk to you about how you will get the results.